-The Hoyas (13-10, 4-6 Big East) started the game off on a 10-0 run, and following a Rodney Pryor 3-pointer, with 18:15 left in the first half, DePaul coach Dave Leitao called a timeout.
-Coming out of the timeout, the Blue Demons buckled down and went on a run of their own of nine straight points.
+The Hoyas (13-10, 4-6 Big East) started the game off on a 10-0 run.
+Following a Rodney Pryor 3-pointer with 18:15 left in the first half, DePaul coach Dave Leitao called a timeout.
+Coming out of the break, the Blue Demons buckled down and went on a run of their own with nine straight points.
 Both teams exchanged baskets down the stretch but the Blue Demons went into the locker room at the half trailing 35-33.

 “It’s always a blessing being able to return home and play in front of friends and family,” Pryor said.

-The Blue Demons (8-14, 1-8) then took a late lead, following a Billy Garrett Jr., three-point play with 2:35 remaining.
-Garrett finished with a team-high 25 points, and the senior is now the all-time leader in free throws with a current record of 531 makes.
+The Blue Demons (8-14, 1-8) then took a late lead on a Billy Garrett Jr. three-point play with 2:35 remaining.
+Garrett finished with a team-high 25 points, and broke DePaul’s all-time free throw record in the process notching his 531 career make.

 “We knew between Pryor and L.J.
 Peak one of the two would have to be neutralized,” Leitao said.

 The Blue Demons definitely did a great job limiting Peak early, but great players make big plays.

 Peak finished with 13 points on 5-of-9 shooting from the field.
 The Hoyas as a whole shot 55% from the field and scored 17 points off of 13 DePaul turnovers.

 DePaul played well enough to win as they dominated inside with 38 points in the paint to the Hoyas 18.
 They also had 13 offensive rebounds that they turned into 14 second-chance points.